What every best Lawn Mowers has:

 MowersDirect.com is a large internet lawnmower retailer.
 Users can leave reviews and, while these vary greatly in depth and helpfulness, many are relatively comprehensive including feedback after extended use -- sometimes spanning several years.
 In addition, Jose Castellanos, the mower product expert at MowersDirect.com, provides his own feedback on mowers including a letter grade (though we didn't spot any truly awful grades) and specific recommendations for top models.
 Videos are also included for many models showing the equipment in use.

 Amazon.com carries a good selection of walk-behind mowers.
 While most types of lawn mowers can be found here; electric mowers are reviewed most often.
 Some of the models have more than 100 reviews for a well-rounded critique, and a few have several hundred reviews and even 1,000 or more.
 All reviews are unique to Amazon.com.

 Walmart.com carries a variety of well-known and lesser-known brands in its lineup of push, self-propelled and electric lawn mowers.
 Some garner just a handful of reviews, but a few models have several hundred comments.

 Sears.com includes a helpful guide to narrow down lawn mower options based on how many hills and obstacles are on your lawn, what type of power source you want, mower brand and more.
 This is the best place to read reviews of Craftsman mowers, and some models get tons of feedback.

 ConsumerReports.org's Ed Perratore discusses results from testing three reel mowers.
-Though this article is older, and some model names have changed (the Fiskars Momentum is the same mower as the StaySharp Max), the mowers covered remain available so the conclusions reached are still relevant, and the article is free for all to read.
+Though this article is older, the mowers covered remain available -- albeit with some relatively minor design and model name changes -- so the conclusions reached are still relevant, and the article is free for all to read.